junqing-zhang/junqing-zhang.github.io/_posts/2019-12-15-blog-post-lora-lorawan.md

 # Overview
 LoRa is a new IoT technique which is very suitable for energy efficient and long range communications.
-Sometimes peopole use LoRa as the physical layer modualtion technique while LoRaWAN as the MAC protocol and also the network structure.
+Sometimes people use LoRa as the physical layer modulation technique while LoRaWAN as the MAC protocol and also the network structure.
 In other cases, you may also see that LoRa is used as a general term to represent LoRa/LoRaWAN.
 A good tutorial and summary of the LoRa and LoRaWAN can be found at [link](https://medium.com/coinmonks/lpwan-lora-lorawan-and-the-internet-of-things-aed7d5975d5d){:target="_blank"}.

 # LoRa